 District of Columbia Mayor’s College and University Sustainability Pledge

-Gallaudet committed to the following sustainability goals to be implemented by 2014:
+Gallaudet committed to the following sustainability goals:

 - Achieve (Leadership in Energy and Environmental Design) LEED Silver standards or equivalent in all new construction and major renovations.